isomerpages/sportsg-corp/media-centre/media-release/_posts/2020-09-25-post-Dow and Sport Spore partner to divert 300,000 pairs of shoes into building new sports infrastructure.md

 Drawing on its technological and R&D expertise and track record of collaborative solutions, Dow will work with Sport Singapore to transform shoes contributed by members of the community into jogging tracks, fitness corners and playgrounds.

-This project is a 'first of its kind' in Asia Pacific.
+This project is a 'first-of-its-kind' in Asia Pacific.

 From 26 September, members of the public can give a second life to their used sports shoes by contributing to building new sports surfaces and infrastructure rather than throwing them away.